Hasan Adan Samatar: Music

 Among the most influential and enduring of Somali singers, Samatar has a musical corpus of over 200 songs, and has performed several duets with other popular Somali artists, including Saado Cali, Khadija Qalanjo and Seynab Haji Ali.

 Samatar credits his exposure to Somali folklore and cultural festivals at a young age with his artistic achievements:

 As a young boy growing up in Diinsoor, I used to go to [the] town center to watch dances and celebrations by townsfolk.
 These were mesmerizing and I think because of seeing all of that I always wanted to sing and perform.

 Samatar also encourages Somali parents in the diaspora to teach their children the rich Somali culture, particularly songs and poetry, so that the youth will appreciate the beauty of their traditions and draw pride from that.

 Awards

 On August 14, 2010, Samatar received a lifetime achievement award from leaders of the Somali community in Minneapolis.
 A spokesman for Eagle Media, which had put together the tribute dinner and gala party, indicated that the organization had sought to present Samatar the prize years earlier but was waiting for the artist to return to Minnesota.

 Personal life

-Samatar now spends his time between in Toronto, Ontario, Canada and Amsterdam, Netherlands, and still continues to tour.
+Samatar now spends his time in between Toronto, Ontario, Canada and Amsterdam, Netherlands, and still continues to tour.